-The Office of HBCU Outreach provides opportunities and pathways for universities to grow and sustain through solutions for the transportation industry and preparation of students for careers in the transportation sector.
+The Office of Historically Black Colleges and Universities Outreach at the N.C.
+Department of Transportation provides opportunities and paths for HBCU and minority serving institutions and prepares HBCU/MSI students and alumni for careers in the transportation sector.

-The Office of HBCU Outreach has several core programs and functions as outlined below:
+The office has several core programs and functions as outlined below: